SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ![](/assets/chapter-2-1-images/14.Catch-the-button-05.png)

 Let's implement the three functions which represent the program logic in our application:
-  * **`on_enter(self, event)`** - we select random **`x`** and **`y`** coordinates which will change every time we move our cursor over the button; we also change the location of the button - in our example it will be **static to the right**, but you can create your own logic and change the direction of the button together with the random numbers selected for coordiantes.
+  * **`on_enter(self, event)`** - we select random **`x`** and **`y`** coordinates which will change every time we move our cursor over the button; we also change the location of the button - in our example it will be **static to the right**, but you can create your logic and change the direction of the button together with the random numbers selected for coordinates.
   * **`on_leave(self, event)`** - when the cursor of the mouse is not over the button, our congratulation should not appear; we configure our **label** to **not have text**.
   * **`on_click()`** - when we click the button, our **label** will now display text - **You win!**.

 ![](/assets/chapter-2-1-images/14.Catch-the-button-06.png)

-It is possible that not everything will run smoothly from the first try.
-These exercises above go **beyond the material learned** and their purpose is to strengthen your interest and make you search the web and to **look for solutions** to the emerging problems.
+Not everything may run smoothly from the first try.
+These exercises above go **beyond the material learned** and their purpose is to strengthen your interest and make you search the web and **look for solutions** to the emerging problems.

 If you are having problems with the tasks above, feel free to ask questions in the **SoftUni's Reddit Community**: [https://www.reddit.com/r/softuni/](https://www.reddit.com/r/softuni/).